 Choose from our selection of quality, certified, seed potatoes.
 We offer only the best varieties for our area.
 Each whole seed potato yields approximately 3-5 golf ball-sized chunks that will each become a potato plant.
 Each plant can produce between 8 and 15 potatoes, so use these estimated numbers to calculate how many you need to purchase to get your ideal harvest.

 Cut the seed potatoes into golf ball-sized chunks with 2-3 eyes each.
 Cure your seeds by laying the chunks out on a flat dry surface (cookie sheet) to dry for at least 3 to 4 days before planting.
 Once they are dry, dust them with 2 tablespoons of sulfur powder per pound.

 PLANTING IN BEDS

-Fill an empty container two thirds with rich, organic potting soil like The Ground Up Super Sustain Potting Mix.
+Fill an empty container two-thirds with rich, organic potting soil like our Nature's Creation Potting Mix.
 Place the cured seeds in the bottom, allowing about 12 inches in between them, and cover loosely with more potting mix.
-Once you have an 8 inch tall plant, add enough soil to cover half to two thirds of it.
+Once you have an 8-inch tall plant, add enough soil to cover half to two-thirds of it.
 Continue this process until you reach the top of the container.
-Do not re-use potting soil from previous seasons as it may contain diseases!
+Do not reuse potting soil from previous seasons as it may contain diseases!